smerchan/smerchan.github.io/_posts/2017-10-18-Maximum-Likelihood-Estimates-Motivation-For-EM-Algorithm.md

 mathjax: true
 ---

+## Introduction
-Once we have obtained a dataset and designed a model, our next task is to find a way to estimate the parameters of the model based on the dataset we have, so that we can make predictions on unseen data.
+To solve any data science problem, first we obtain a dataset, do exploration on it and then, guided by the findings, we try to come up with a model to tackle the problem.
+Once all of that is done, our next task is to find a way to estimate the parameters of the model based on the dataset we have, so that we can make predictions on unseen data.
 In this post, we will learn about how we can learn the parameters of the model using Maximum Likelihood approach which has a very simple premise: find parameters that maximize the likelihood of the observed data.
 Through that, I would motivate the Expectation-Maximization (EM) algorithm which is considered to be an important tool in statistical analysis.

+## Maximum Likelihood approach in Logistic Regression
 Now, let's understand Maximum Likelihood approach in the context of Logistic Regression.
-Suppose, we have a dataset where we denote predictor variables with $X \in R^d$ and the target variable with $Y \in \{0,1\}$.
+Suppose, we have a dataset where we denote predictor variables with $X \in R^d$ and the target variable with $Y \in \\{0,1\\}$.
 The model could be depicted graphically as following:

 <center>
 <img src="/images/mle/logistic_model.JPG" width="600" height ="300"/>